pytorch/pytorch/repro.md

 A demo of minifier for AOTI.
 Code mostly copied from `_dynamo/repro/after_aot.py`.

-Run the code snippet below:
+Run the code snippet below, which inject an error on relu.

-[TODO]: Still need to set up this part of the demo with a better example.
-Currently I just error on relu.

 ```python
 class Model(torch.nn.Module):